UnforeseenOcean/Ascender/README.md

 Our (my?) goal is to create a local server for the game, since the official server has closed in 2016.

 Think of Mooege or Vindictus Offline (I think?).

+I apologize if this repo made you run to the toilet with sheer volume of uneducated guessworks!